ZhenyingZhu/StudyNotes/SystemDesign.md

 Message brokers

 - a database for handling message steams.
-Producers and consumers connect to it as clients
+Producers and consumers connect to it as clients This is AMQP/JMS(Java Message System)-style messaging
 - can tolerate clients come and go including crash.
 The broker maintains the durability
 - consumers are generally asynchronous: the producer only waits the broker to confirm that the message is buffered, not wait for the message delivery